Why People Choose Maya Tulum Retreat & Spa

-Maya Tulum Resort has been Mexico’s premiere yoga and wellness destination for more than 30 years.
-The award-winning resort offers the largest secluded stretch of beach in Tulum, along with a Wellness Center featuring a wide variety of therapeutic treatments.
+Maya Tulum Retreat & Spa has been Mexico’s premiere yoga and wellness destination for more than 30 years.
+The award-winning resort offers one of the largest stretches of beach in Tulum, along with a Wellness Center featuring a wide variety of therapeutic treatments.
 Enjoy quiet moments of reflection in our oceanfront Meditation Labyrinth and be lulled to sleep by the sound of the lapping Caribbean Sea.

 Everyone needs a passport!

-Airport Transportation from Cancun International Airport (CUN)Pre-arranged Ground transportation from Cancun International Airport (CUN) can be booked directly through Maya Tulum Resort.
+Airport Transportation from Cancun International Airport (CUN)Pre-arranged Ground transportation from Cancun International Airport (CUN) can be booked directly through Maya Tulum Retreat & Spa.
 Round-trip shuttle service is offered on Saturdays only.
 Private transfers can be arranged any day of the week.
 Please click here for our arrival transportation reservation form.
 Reservations must be made at least 3 days advance of arrival.
 Should you only require departure arrangements, the Front Desk can assist you at check-in.
-Another option is to rent a car from the Cancun International Airport and park for free at Maya Tulum Resort.
+Another option is to rent a car from the Cancun International Airport and park for free at Maya Tulum Retreat & Spa.
 There are also buses that depart the Cancun airport and drop off in the town of Tulum.
 The bus system is called ADO Autobus.

 Directions from the Cancun Airport